 - You can fit a lot more people in a popup camper than a regular RV, and still have access to a separate table and lounge area.

-Popup campers strike the perfect chord between tent camping and full RV, are easy to set up, and cheaper to haul around with a larger car, SUV or light truck.
-Adding to this, they are relatively lightweight, aerodynamically built, and some of the best popup campers can be ordered with all the features you’d find in a full-size RV including air-conditioners, bathrooms with a shower and toilet.
+Popup campers strike the perfect chord between tent camping and full RV, are easy to set up, and are cheaper to haul around with a larger car, SUV, or light truck.
+Adding to this, they are relatively lightweight, aerodynamically built, and some of the best popup campers can be ordered with all the features you’d find in a full-size RV including air-conditioners, bathrooms with a shower, and toilet.

 With regards to features, Jay Sport doesn’t fall short, starting with its robust corrosion-resistant frame construction that’s supported by an industry-leading A-frame by Norco.
 Furthermore, it is topped with a domed fiberglass roof, a mildew-resistant aluminum ceiling, an embossed aluminum scratch-resistant aluminum exterior finish for greater service life.